 The same reasoning applies to people who have a mental illness, disorder, or disability that significantly impairs their cognitive or volitional functioning at the time of the offense.
 People who suffer from mental disorders that cause delusions, hallucinations, extremely disorganized thinking, or disruption of consciousness, memory, and perception of the environment, even if they do not meet the strict legal criteria to be found insane at the time of trial, clearly are not as culpable or deterrable as mentally healthy offenders.
 People who, because of psychosis, mistakenly perceived their victims to be threatening them with serious harm, and delusional offenders who believed that God had ordered them to commit the offense are among the mentally ill persons who would be exempted from capital punishment under this reasoning.

-Two of Alabama’s last three executions involved mentally ill men with histories of suicide attempts who did not challenge their death sentences or executions.
+Recent Alabama executions have involved mentally ill men with histories of suicide attempts who did not challenge their death sentences or executions.
 Christopher Johnson was executed on October 20, 2011, despite serious questions about his mental competency, the fairness of his trial, and the lack of meaningful appellate review after the Alabama Court of Criminal Appeals permitted him to waive the remainder of his appeals.
 In 2013, Alabama executed Andrew Lackey, a young man who suffered from mental illness his entire life.
 Mr. Lackey was sentenced to death when he was 22 years old, and he attempted suicide while on death row, saying that his “mind has started to break down.”
 After his failed suicide attempt, Mr. Lackey’s suffering led him to ask the State of Alabama to execute him.
 Despite extensive evidence of serious mental illness, Alabama courts refused to order an expert competency evaluation before executing Mr. Lackey on July 25, 2013.

 EJI believes that states have the ability to humanely imprison and treat mentally ill citizens who have committed violent crimes without killing them.
 And a state certainly should require a mental health examination before permitting someone with a history like Mr. Lackey’s to give up his appeals.
 The acceptability of capital punishment cannot be answered by simply asking whether people deserve to die for the crimes they commit.
 Rather, we believe a threshold question is whether we deserve to kill if our system of justice does not reliably or responsibly judge people disadvantaged by mental illness.